 Chandra told the Philadelphia Inquirer that Medicaid picked up the tab for her prenatal care and her son’s first two surgeries.
 After insurance, they ended up owing $500.

+The family’s medical expenses were covered by insurance that her husband got through his new job.
 Without Medicaid, though, the parents might have ended up like many other Americans who file for bankruptcy each year due to overwhelming medical bills.

 With complicated health problems that require intensive hospital care, medical bills can quickly add up.

-The rise was mainly due to increases in deductibles, or how much of the medical expenses someone has to pay before most services are covered by their insurance plan.
+This rise was mainly due to increases in deductibles, or how much of the medical expenses someone has to pay before most services are covered by their insurance plan.

 People also paid a larger percentage of their medical expenses after they met their deductible, a process known as coinsurance.

+When people lose their insurance coverage, they risk being slammed with medical bills.
 This can happen when a person leaves a job due to illness, or other reasons like having to take care of a sick child or spouse.

 Illness is a slippery financial slope, especially when your health insurance coverage depends on you — or another member of your family — to continue working during the illness.

-According to a 2015 survey by the Robert Wood Johnson Foundation, more than one-quarter of American adults said that they have major financial problems as a result of healthcare costs.
+According to a 2016 survey by the Robert Wood Johnson Foundation, more than one-quarter of American adults said that they have major financial problems as a result of healthcare costs.

-Crowdfunding involves seeking donations from family, friends, and others through online campaigns.
-People use crowdfunding websites to raise money for creative projects, new businesses, and now healthcare costs.
+That’s why some people are turning to crowdfunding sites to raise money to pay for their medical expenses.
+It involves seeking donations from family, friends, and others through online campaigns.
+People use crowdfunding websites to raise money for creative projects, new businesses, and healthcare costs.

 Out-of-pocket medical expenses account for the bulk of the crowdfunding requests, but people also seek money to cover transportation, child care, and lost wages.

+In fact, people who are successful at crowdfunding campaigns may not be the ones most in need.
 Instead, people’s success at crowdfunding may depend on how comfortable they are with “self-marketing for financial survival,” as well as using online crowdfunding sites and social media.